VMware Site Recovery for VMware Cloud FAQ

 - What is the minimum version of vCenter required at the paired on-premises datacenter to support VMware Site Recovery?

 The version of vCenter required at the paired on-premises datacenter to support VMware Site Recovery depends on the version of Site Recovery Manager and vSphere Replication deployed on the paired on-premises datacenter.
-VMware Product Interoperability Matrices between VMware vCenter Server and Site Recovery Manager here can be used to find out the minimum version of vCenter needed based on the version of Site Recovery Manager deployed on the paired on-premises datacenter.
-Similarly, VMware Product Interoperability Matrices between VMware vCenter Server and vSphere Replication here can be used to find out the minimum version of vCenter needed based on the version of vSphere Replication deployed on the paired on-premises datacenter.
-For example, if the current version of Site Recovery Manager and vSphere Replication deployed on the paired on-premises datacenter is 8.2, the minimum version of vCenter supported is 6.0 U3 based on the VMware Product Interoperability Matrices.
-Note that, Site Recovery Manager and vSphere Replication on the paired on-premises data center can have a minimum of N-1 version of the Site Recovery Manager and vSphere Replication components of VMware Site Recovery on VMware Cloud on AWS SDDC, as explained in the next FAQ
+VMware Product Interoperability Matrices between VMware vCenter Server and Site Recovery Manager here can be used to determine the minimum version of vCenter needed based on the version of Site Recovery Manager deployed on the paired on-premises datacenter.
+Similarly, VMware Product Interoperability Matrices between VMware vCenter Server and vSphere Replication here can be used to determine the minimum vCenter needed based on the version of vSphere Replication deployed on the paired on-premises datacenter.
+Note that Site Recovery Manager and vSphere Replication on the paired on-premises data center can have a minimum of N-1 version of the Site Recovery Manager and vSphere Replication components of VMware Site Recovery on VMware Cloud on AWS SDDC

 - Does the on-premises version of vSphere, vCenter and Site Recovery Manager have to match those deployed in VMware Cloud?